-Ed Ring is the executive director for the California Policy Center.
+Ed Ring is the President of the California Policy Center.
 He directs the organization’s research projects and is also the editor of UnionWatch.org.
 His work has been cited in the Los Angeles Times, Sacramento Bee, Wall Street Journal, Forbes, and other national and regional publications.
-Previously, as a consultant and full-time employee primarily for start-up companies in the Silicon Valley, Ring has done financial accounting for over 20 years, and brings this expertise to his analysis and commentary on issues of public sector finance.
-From 1995 to 2009 Ring was the editor of EcoWorld, a website covering environmental issues from a free-market perspective.
-Between 2007 and 2010 Ring launched in partnership with AlwaysOn Media the highly successful “GoingGreen” conferences, held annually in San Francisco and Boston.
+Previously, as a CFO primarily for start-up companies in the Silicon Valley, he has done financial accounting for over 20 years, and brings this experience to his analysis and commentary on issues of public sector finance.
+From 1995 to 2009 he was the editor of EcoWorld, a website covering environmental issues from a free-market perspective.
+Between 2007 and 2010 he launched in partnership with AlwaysOn Media the highly successful “GoingGreen” clean technology conferences, held annually in San Francisco and Boston.
 He has an MBA in Finance from the University of Southern California, and a BA in Political Science from UC Davis.

 Clare Venegas is the Development Director for the California Policy Center.
 Most recently, she served as the Executive Director of the Lincoln Club of Orange County, an influential business group whose members have promoted free-market policies since 1962.
 Venegas has over 15 years of professional experience in organizational management, development, media/corporate communications in the public and private sectors.
 Prior to the Lincoln Club, she served as manager of public affairs and communications for Orange County’s largest toll-road system, and held communications and public relations positions for technology manufacturers in Silicon Valley and OC.
 She began her career as a journalist for the Orange County Register and holds a BA in Political Science degree from Loyola Marymount University.